lona-web-org/lona/doc/content/faq.rst

 things become inconsistent.

-To make that a reliable feature you would have to maintain a list of all loaded files and directories, and track changes, file removes and addition of new files.
+To make that a reliable feature you would have to maintain a list of all loaded files and directories and track changes, file removes and addition of new files.
 And you would have to maintain this list between restarts, to not miss events, if files get changed fast after each other, like in a git rebase.